There’s no place like home

 Revelation 12:17 And the dragon was angry at the woman and declared war against the rest of her children – all who keep God’s commandments and maintain their testimony for Jesus.

 Who are the players here?
 The Dragon is the enemy of our souls.
 The woman is the nation of Israel through whom Lord Jesus Christ came into the world.
-The enemy was unable to destroy Israel or the Lord Jesus Christ.
-He tried killing Christ.
-He was successful.
-But we know how that turned out.
-Christ Jesus was resurrected from the dead and the enemy’s plan was thwarted.
-So who is left for the enemy to direct his anger and hate toward?
+The enemy has tried to destroy Israel for millennia but has been unsuccessful.
+The enemy also wanted to destroy the work of Christ.
+He thought he was successful when the Lord Jesus Christ died on the cross.
+A mistaken he was.
+But his death is not the end of it.
+The Lord Jesus Christ was resurrected from the dead and the enemy’s plan was thwarted.
+So who is left for the enemy to direct his anger and hatred toward?

-Who is known for trying to keep the Old Testament commandments?
-Could it be religious Jews?
+Who is known for trying to keep the commandments of the Old Testament?
+Could it be religious Jews who have not accepted Christ as their Messiah?
 Who maintains faith and testifies of Jesus?
-Could it be those who are known in the world as Christians?
+Could it be those who are known in the world as Christians, the children of the King?

 REFLECT & PRAY

-Right now, the Lord Jesus Christ is preparing a place for us in the Father’s home (John 14:2-6).
+Right now, the Lord Jesus Christ is preparing a place for us in our Father’s home (John 14:2-6).

 Father there is no place like home.
-Thank You for adopting me and making me part of Your family.
-My home is not where I live, but where my family is.
+Thank You for adopting me and making me part of Your Forever Family.
+My home is not where I live.
+It is where my family is.

 Well if we are citizens of heaven but temporarily confined as resident aliens to the earth how should we live?

-Perhaps the advice of Jeremiah to the exiles in Babylon is the same advice he would give us.
+The advice of Jeremiah to the exiles in Babylon is most apropos.
+Perhaps we should heed it.

 6 Marry and have children.
 Then find spouses for them so that you may have many grandchildren.
 Multiply!
 Do not dwindle away!

 Rather than planning on going home anytime soon, they were to settle in and carry on life as usual.
-But Jeremiah does not stop there.
+But there is more.
+Jeremiah does not stop there.
 He raises the bar.
 The exiles were to strive for the peace and welfare of the city of Babylon and not work against it.
-On top of that they were even to pray for the Father’s blessing upon it!
+On top of that, they were even to pray for the Father’s blessing upon it!
 They were to pray for their enemies.

 Praying for barbarous Babylonians?
-What a strange and revolutionary idea!
+What a seemingly strange and revolutionary idea!

-But indeed, this is the standard for all of the Father’s children and.
+But, this is the standard for all children of the King.
 “Love your enemies and pray for those who persecute you” (Matthew 5:44).

-Why should the Father’s children work for the peace and prosperity of the city?
+Why should the children of the King work for the peace and prosperity of the city?
 The practical straightforward answer is that their welfare is linked to the welfare of the city.
 When the city prospers, they prosper.

 “This passage reflects something that becomes an important component of Jewish and Christian life in the centuries that follow.
 In most cases, these believers have found themselves to be the minority in their society.
 They have little influence over the moral and ethical tone of the culture in which they find themselves.
 They see themselves in a struggle with much in the society.
 It is important to see what this passage teaches, and what it does not teach.
 This passage reminds believers that their general economic welfare is tied to the society in which they live.
 For this reason alone the LORD tells them to pray for the city in which they live.
 They are not expected to promote or even condone the standards of their society.
 They are to pray for it for their own sake” (Willis).

 We are pilgrims passing through a foreign land.
-We are in territory dominated and controlled by the enemy of our souls.
-Our values and beliefs are under pressure from the local culture.
+We are in territory dominated and controlled by the enemy of our souls, the god of this world.
+Our values and beliefs are under pressure from the alien local culture in which we live.
 We are strangers and stand out because we have absolute values, not relative ones.

-The Father requires that we remain firm in our faith and live out the truth we know from the word of God.
+The Father requires that all children of the King remain firm in our faith and live out the truth we know from the word of God.
 We are to make the best of our circumstances and live life to the fullest with integrity and righteousness.

 The question becomes, “Father what would you have me do as I live here and now?”